-Help us to keep the countryside a safe, healthy and enjoyable place:
+To help us to keep the countryside a safe, healthy and enjoyable place for everyone please:

-Clear up after your dog, particularly in car parks, play areas or on paths, by placing dog mess in a dedicated bin or taking it home.
+• Clear up after your dog, particularly in car parks, play areas or on paths, by placing dog mess in a dedicated bin or taking it home.

-Never let your dog chase wildlife or farm animals.
+• Never let your dog chase wildlife or farm animals.
 It causes serious injuries and your dog could become lost or hit by a car.